 Whether a capped package will save you money depends on the type of broadband user you are.
 If you regularly stream movies and play games, unlimited broadband is likely to be cheaper.

 Choose your contract length carefully as many providers will charge you for cancelling within the term or for moving house during it.

 You may also want to check for hidden costs.
-Some offering shorter contracts (less than 12 months) will charge you an exit fee if you cancel.
+Some broadband providers offering shorter contracts (less than 12 months) will charge you an exit fee if you cancel.

-In 2016, regulator Ofcom announced that consumers can't be charged a fee for cancelling if their provider raises prices unexpectedly.
-If a provider does decide to increase prices, it'll have to give customers 30 days notice, and if customers then decide to switch they can't be charged a penalty.
+Back in 2016, regulator Ofcom made it so that customers can't be charged a fee for cancelling if their broadband provider raises prices unexpectedly.
+If your supplier does decide to increase their prices, they'll have to give you 30 days’ notice - if you then decide to switch, you won't be charged a penalty.